finite-element/finite-element-course/doc/source/practicalities.rst

 PDEs, vector calculus and basic undergraduate analysis.
 The implementation part of the module additionally assumes some ability to program in a high level language (for example Python, Matlab, Java, C or C++).
-The implementation will be in Python, a very high level and simple language with similarities to Matlab.
+The implementation will be in Python.
 Students who are not familiar with Python will need to acquire some familiarity with the language, for example by doing one of the suggested tutorials.